 - Free School

 - Finding Stuff Out

-These videos are not very long and hold short attention spans well.
-Lots of great opportunities to add Science, Art, Music, etc. to your PreK or grade school lessons.
+While these videos are not very long, they are full of information.
+Furthermore, with their colorful graphics & quick action, they hold short attention spans well.
+Because they are geared toward young minds, these channels offer lots of great opportunities to add Science, Art, Music, etc. to your PreK or grade school lessons.

 - Quality Enrichment Channels/Opportunities for Older Students (and Adults!)